-Part B provides specific fund descriptions of each of the Funds in this simplified prospectus.
-It supplements the general information concerning these Funds that is contained in Part A.
+Part B provides specific description of the Fund in this simplified prospectus.
+It supplements the general information concerning the Fund that is contained in Part A.

-This explains most of the terms and assumptions which appear in this Introduction to Part B, and the information common to many of the Funds, so that we do not have to repeat that information for each Fund.
+This Introduction to Part B explains most of the terms and assumptions which appear in this Part B.